nuald/lambda-sample/README.md

     $ mosquitto
     $ cassandra -f
     $ redis-server

-Create the RAM disk and update the [configuration](src/main/resources/application.conf) to use it.
-In the example below we assume macOS, the attached disk name `/dev/disk2` and the size of the disk is 100 Mb (100 * 2048):

-    $ hdiutil attach -nomount ram://204800
-    $ diskutil erasevolume HFS+ 'Spark' /dev/disk2

-*NOTE: For deleting the RAM disk please use: `$ hdiutil detach /dev/disk2`.*

 Run the system (for the convenience, all microservices are packaged into the one system):